diego0020/braviz-app/sphinx_doc/source/library/new_data_set.rst

 data is tored first by data type, and then by subject, so that the Freesurfer's *SUBJECTS_DIR* can be used directly.

 Both of these readers operate in a similar way, the main difference is in the routes required to load files from disk.
-The common operations are coded in the :mod:`kmc_abstract` module.
+The common operations are coded in the :mod:`braviz.readAndFilter.kmc400.kmc_abstract` module.
 Feel free to use any of these modules as a basis for your new reader.

 The important areas that must be modified are: